 But feeding your dog raw tuna – or raw fish of any kind, for that matter – is not the safest choice.
 This is because raw fish can carry bacteria and parasites that may be damaging once consumed.

 Freshwater salmon is a perfect example.
-Some freshwater salmon carry bacteria that can infect your dog with salmon poisoning, a canine condition that is typically fatal within two weeks unless treated.
+Some freshwater salmon carry bacteria that can infect your dog with salmon poisoning.
+This canine condition is typically fatal within two weeks unless treated.

 While there is no direct parallel with tuna, this simply illustrates one of the known dangers of eating raw fish.

 Another reason not to feed raw fish to your dog is because raw fish contains the enzyme thiaminase.
 Thiaminase will make any thiamin (vitamin B1) your dog takes in inactive.
 But when you cook the tuna, the thiaminase is destroyed.